apehex/ctf/hackthebox/web/overgraph/README.md

 ## User shell

-Since we can message "Mark",
+Since we can message "Mark", there may be a way to gain his token.

 ```json
 "message":"Cannot read property 'username' of null"